 Docker Compose

-• Kubernetes related information with sample configuration
+• Kubernetes related information with a sample configuration.

-• Container customization related information
+• Container customization related information.

 Preparing the Environment